Configure a renogy power sensor

-Configure a renogy sensor to integrate a Renogy battery temperature sensor into your robot:
+Configure a renogy sensor to integrate a Renogy charge controller into your machine:

-Navigate to the Config tab of your robot’s page in the Viam app.
-Click on the Components subtab and click Create component in the lower-left corner.
-Select the type power_sensor, then select the renogy model.
-Name your sensor, and click Create.
+Navigate to the CONFIGURE tab of your machine’s page in the Viam app.
+Click the + icon next to your machine part in the left-hand menu and select Component.
+Select the power_sensor type, then select the renogy model.
+Enter a name or use the suggested name for your sensor and click Create.

 Renogy power sensor configuration tab